brandur/cmark2jira/README.md

 # cmark2jira [![Build Status](https://travis-ci.org/brandur/cmark2jira.svg?branch=master)](https://travis-ci.org/brandur/cmark2jira)

-Translate good CommonMark (Markdown) into bad JIRA markup for anyone locked into Atlassian's prison of bad software.
+Translate good CommonMark (Markdown) into bad JIRA markup.
+This may be useful for anyone locked into Atlassian's prison of bad software.

 Functionality is very minimal.
-It reads CommonMark from stdin and prints the converted content on stdout:
+It reads CommonMark from `stdin` and prints the converted content on `stdout`:

 ``` sh
 cargo install
 echo "*markdown!*" | cmark2jira
 ```

-## Workflow
+## Vim Workflow

 I have Vim setup so that I can easily pop open a new tab containing an ephemeral file where I can write a comment